Para-Lang/para-compiler/docs/source/lang_ref/compiler_structure.rst

 File Linker
 ===========

-File linking in Para-C is similar to C, with the key-difference being though, that the result of the generation is a C project (files and headers for all items), not byte code.
+File linking in Para is similar to C, with the key-difference being though, that the result of the generation is a C project (files and headers for all items), not byte code.